DO-Solutions/home-assistant-ai-expert/README.md

 ### Agent Configuration

-The system uses agent routing to direct queries to specialized agents based on the content:
+The system uses agent routing to direct queries to specialized agents based on specific routing rules:

+### Routing Rules
+1. **Main Agent (Home Assistant Expert)**
+   `if the query is about Home Assistant setup, installation, integrations, or general functionality not related to automations.`

+2. **Automation Specialist Agent**
+   `input mentions automations, triggers, conditions, actions, blueprints, templates, scenes, scripts or contains YAML code.`

-1. **Main Agent (Home Assistant Expert)**: Handles queries about Home Assistant setup, installation, integrations, and general functionality not related to automations.
+3. **Main Agent (Home Assistant Expert)**: Handles queries about Home Assistant setup, installation, integrations, and general functionality not related to automations.

 Instructions:
 ```